routine needed to run the notebook on Google Colab

 Data Generation¶

-We will focus on solving a specific PDE, the Darcy Flow equation.
-The Darcy PDE is a second-order elliptic PDE with the following form:
+We will focus on solving a specific PDE: the Darcy Flow equation.
+This is a second-order elliptic PDE given by:

-Specifically, $u$ is the flow pressure, $k$ is the permeability field and $f$ is the forcing function.
-The Darcy flow can parameterize a variety of systems including flow through porous media, elastic materials and heat conduction.
-Here you will define the domain as a 2D unit square Dirichlet boundary conditions.
-The dataset is taken from the authors original reference.
+Here, $u$ represents the flow pressure, $k$ is the permeability field, and $f$ is the forcing function.
+The Darcy flow equation can be used to model various systems, including flow through porous media, elasticity in materials, and heat conduction.

 # download the dataset